AkThao/chrome-startpage/README.md

-# Custom New Tab Startpage for Google Chrome
+# Custom New Tab Startpage for Firefox

-A simple Google Chrome startpage I wrote to replace the standard new tab page.
+A simple Firefox startpage I wrote to replace the standard new tab page.

 It is written in pure HTML/CSS/JS and uses no libraries.